futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.8.3 =
+* fix for missing ao-minify-html.php file

+= 2.8.2 =
+* Images: only show "did you know shortpixel" notice on Autoptimize settings pages (no more littering all over the backend)
+* Images: update lazysizes from upstream
+* Images: misc. improvements such as fix for PHP "undefined index" notice, updated copy, ...
+* HTML: rename HTML minify class from minify_HTML to AO_minify_HTML to avoid conflicts with e.g. W3TC
+* Critical CSS: misc. improvements such as detect is_front_page before any other conditional, fix for conditional rules without an actual condition, improved debug logging, ...
+* JS/ CSS: fix for AO not optimizing multisite child sites when CDN set

 = 2.8.1 =
 * Images: new option not to lazyload first X images